evanrelf/minecwaft/README.md

 ## Todo

-Remaining tasks:

-- Write NixOS configuration
-- Write scripts to automate configuration over SSH
 - When starting a new server:
-  - Copy NixOS system closure to DigitalOcean droplet
-  - Switch to the new system configuration
+  - Offer the option to snapshot the droplet before destroying it
 - When continuing with an old server:
   - Restore an old droplet snapshot instead of creating a blank droplet
   - When finished, snapshot the droplet, then destroy it